-It's time to build a child care system that works for every family.
+It's time to build a child care system that works.

 But in the United States, child care is seen as a personal problem that families must solve for.
 This has been especially true for women & families of color.
 The problem is that child care doesn’t work as a business—parents cannot afford the true cost of care and providers can’t make enough to stay in business on what families can pay.

-The Child Care for Every Family Network brings together the people directly involved in and impacted by child care—families, providers, organizers, and advocates—to build a racial and gender justice-centered child care system.
-Together, we are working at the local, state, and national level to transform child care.
+The Child Care for Every Family Network is the movement and campaign for universal child care.
+We bring together the people directly involved in and impacted by child care—families, providers, organizers, advocates, and allies—to build a racial and gender justice-centered child care system that is accountable to those who have been most harmed by our lack of investment and currently underfunded programs.

 OUR PURPOSE

-We seek a transformed national system that results in universal access to high-quality, affordable child care with a diverse, well-paid, well-supported workforce.
+We seek a transformed national system that results in universal access to child care with a diverse, well-paid, well-supported workforce.

 OUR VALUES